scalabli/yadig/docs/signals.rst

 .. admonition:: For Extension Developers

-   If you are writing a Flask extension and you want to gracefully degrade for missing blinker installations, you can do so by using the :class:`flask.signals.Namespace` class.
+   If you are writing a Citus extension and you want to gracefully degrade for missing blinker installations, you can do so by using the :class:`citus.signals.Namespace` class.

 .. _signals-sending: